rulewis/journey-optimizer.en/help/using/permissions.md

 ---
 title: Manage permissions
 description: Learn how to manage permissions
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: administrators
-content-type: reference
-topic-tags:
-discoiquuid:
-internal: n
-snippet: y
+exl-id: 85fd386a-45fa-4f9a-89d1-cecc0749b90d
 ---
 # Manage permissions {#manage-permissions}

 ![](assets/do-not-localize/badge.png)

-## Access to Customer Journey Management {#access-CJM}
+## Access to Journey Optimizer {#access-CJM}

-[!DNL Customer Journey Management] allows you to assign a set of permissions to your users to define which part of the interface they can access.
+[!DNL Journey Optimizer] allows you to assign a set of permissions to your users to define which part of the interface they can access.

 They can be managed by Administrators that have access to the Admin console.
 [Learn more about Adobe Admin Console](https://helpx.adobe.com/enterprise/managing/user-guide.html).

-To be able to access [!DNL Customer Journey Management], a user must be:
+To be able to access [!DNL Journey Optimizer], a user must be:

-* part of a [!DNL Customer Journey Management] **[!UICONTROL product profile]** associated to [!DNL Customer Journey Management] permissions.
+* part of a [!DNL Journey Optimizer] **[!UICONTROL product profile]** associated to [!DNL Journey Optimizer] permissions.

 * part of an [!DNL Adobe Experience Platform] **[!UICONTROL product profile]**.
 There is no mandatory permission to have.
-The user should have the **[!UICONTROL profile management]** permission to be able to create and edit platform segments from [!DNL Customer Journey Management] interface.
+The user should have the **[!UICONTROL profile management]** permission to be able to create and edit platform segments from [!DNL Journey Optimizer] interface.
 [Learn more about access control](https://experienceleague.adobe.com/docs/experience-platform/access-control/home.html?lang=en#adobe-admin-console).

 In the Admin console, you can assign one of the following out-of-the-box product profiles to your users: